Hanging Lake: Recreation

-Winter Access
+Winter access

 During the winter, the Hanging Lake Trail is icy, snow-packed, and slippery.
 The use of winter traction devices is required (e.g. ice cleats, micro-spikes, mini crampons) as well as hiking poles.
 Cold temperatures also necessitate appropriate clothing, food, water, equipment, and winter survival gear.
 Hiking the trail may take longer due to winter conditions.

-Restricted Activities
+Restricted activities

 The travertine lake is extremely sensitive, therefore dogs, drones, fishing, and swimming (or bodily contact with water at Hanging Lake) are strictly prohibited.
-Do not harass, feed, or disturb wild animals, particularly during winter when they are conserving energy to stay alive.
+Visitors cannot harass, feed, or disturb wild animals, particularly during winter when they are conserving energy to stay alive.
 During winter, visitors are strongly warned to stay off the frozen lake (whether partially or fully frozen) because it is extremely dangerous to walk on the ice.
 Even during winter, walking off-trail is not permitted.
 Parking at Hanging Lake parking area is only allowed Nov.
 1 - April 30 with a reservation.
 Parking is not allowed along entrance or exit ramps of I-70 at any time.

-Fragile ecosystem
+Threats

 Because of the high amount of traffic, Hanging Lake faces the threats of ecological destruction.
 Litter from visitors, and the effects of wading and swimming by humans and dogs (dogs and swimming are both prohibited), are having a significant impact on the peculiar ecosystem of the lake.